Sales tips and tricks can help you land sales, but if you want true consistency, you need a sales process.

 Ongoing relationship building

 In most businesses, the sales process doesn’t just stop when you bring on a customer.
-From there, your job becomes ongoing relationship building.
+From there, your job becomes ongoing relationship building, which is a core tenet of relationship selling.

 How do you make sure your customer stays a customer?
 How can you get them to buy more?